 CATY: <laughs> Uh sort of.
 Kristin Holt’s attorney apologized for his client breaking the law and I reserved the right to sue her.
 But she never came out publicly and apologized.
 I think that might be because she doesn’t want to make the lawsuit easy and if she publicly admits she plagiarized and infringed on my trademark, those are two very serious crimes that would ruin her career as an author, particularly since she frames herself as a wholesome sweet romance author.
 There’s nothing sweet about plagiarism or trademark infringement.
 There’s a blog post on my site that lays out some of the things she copied.
 I put that there for the head attorney at Barnes and Noble who eventually pulled all of Kristin Holt’s books from their site.
 Kudos for that, but Amazon never did and they really should have.

 COLLEEN: Is that why you steered clear of Amazon for so long?

 CATY: That’s part of it.
 Unfortunately, there aren’t that many places to sell books these days.
 Amazon has put everyone else out of business.
 Even on Amazon there are so many really awful books published by authors who don’t know how to write that my titles are buried from the beginning.
-Amazon has an unethical arm called Kindle Select.
-Few authors actually read the fine print for that service and our lawyer said absolutely not.
-I agreed with her.
+If you go to Amazon, enter the exact title of one of my books and my name you’ll be sent to a completely other book, not mine (the one you searched for).
+That’s bait and switch, something Amazon excels at and it’s illegal.
+Amazon also has an unethical arm, Kindle Select.
 Kindle Select is the only way to run sales on Amazon and authors use this to give away thousands of books.
 So most of Kindle’s readers expect their books to be free.
 Try competing in that market.
 It’s certainly not easy.